On the numerical approximation of $p$-Biharmonic and $\infty$-Biharmonic functions: Introduction and the -Bilaplacian

-Uniqueness for the Dirichlet problem amongst this solution class is, for $d>1$, still an open problem at the time of writing this\footnote{In an upcoming paper of the first author with R. Moser it is established that uniqueness of $\infty$-Biharmonic functions with prescribed boundary values indeed holds in all spatial dimensions $d>1$.}.
-In \cite{KatzourakisPryer:2016} it has been shown that in one spatial dimension the problem does indeed have a unique absolutely minimising $\mathcal D$-solution, while we also have uniqueness in the subclass of $\cont{3}$ functions for all spatial dimensions.
+In \cite{KatzourakisPryer:2018b} it has been shown that in one spatial dimension the problem does indeed have a unique absolutely minimising $\mathcal D$-solution and in \cite{KatzourakisMoser:2018} for higher spatial dimension.

-The design of numerical schemes that are compatible with these duality-free solution concepts is extremely difficult.
-Even for the well developed area of viscosity solutions most numerical schemes that exist which are compatible with the solution concept are based on the arguments of \cite{BarlesSouganidis:1991} which advocates approximations based on differences and which satisfy a discrete monotonicity property.
+The design of numerical schemes that are compatible with these solution concepts that are inherently incompatible with duality techniques is extremely difficult.
+Even for the well developed area of viscosity solutions most numerical schemes that exist which are compatible with the solution concept are based on the arguments of \cite{BarlesSouganidis:1991} which advocates approximations based on differences satisfying a discrete monotonicity property.
 The only other methodology in the design of numerical schemes for the $\infty$-Laplacian is to make use of the variational principle from which the equation is derived.
 Galerkin approximations of the $p$-Laplacian can then be shown to converge to the viscosity solution of the $\infty$-Laplacian \cite{Pryer:2015}.
-This method has also been used to characterise the nature of solutions to the variational $\infty$-Laplace system \cite{KatzourakisPryer:2015}.
+This method has also been used to characterise the nature of solutions to the variational $\infty$-Laplace system \cite{KatzourakisPryer:2016}.
 This is also the approach we use here.
 We build a scheme convergent to the weak solution of the $p$-Bilaplacian and then justify its use as an approximation of $\infty$-Biharmonic functions.
+This allows us significant insight as to the nature of non-classical solutions of the $\infty$-Bilaplacian and to make various conjectures about their structure and behaviour.

 The rest of the paper is set out as follows: In \S \ref{sec:plap} we formalise notation and begin exploring some of the properties of the $p$-Bilaplacian.
 In particular, we reformulate the PDE as a saddle point type problem.
 We show inf-sup conditions for the underlying operators guarantee that the saddle point type problem is well posed, motivating the discretisation of this directly.
 In \S \ref{sec:fem} we perform the discretisation for fixed $p$ and show that discrete versions of the inf-sup conditions hold.
 A priori results for both primal and auxiliary variables are a consequence of this.
 Numerical experiments are given in \S \ref{sec:numerics} illustrating the behaviour of numerical approximations to this problem.
 In addition, we examine the solutions for large $p$ and make various conjectures as to the structure of solutions in multiple spatial dimensions.